SAP-archive/teched2020-DEV161/exercises/ex12/README.md

 1. This time, you'll use a new way of searching for a file using the command palette.
 From the main menu, select *View | Find Command*, delete the `>`, and type *Worklist*.
 A list of files whose name begins with *Worklist* is displayed.
     <br><br>![](images/2020-10_BAS_Command_Palette_Search_File_.jpg)<br><br>

-2. Click `Worklist.view.xml` to open the file in the code editor.
+2. Click `Worklist.view.xml productsinventory/webapp/view` to open the file in the code editor.
     <br><br>![](images/2020-10_BAS_Command_Palette_Search_File_Opened_.jpg)<br><br>

 3. Add the *Units Ordered* and *Units In Stock* columns to the table, and remove the `hAlign` property from the *unitNumberColumn* column (hover over the property to view its description).
 In the file, locate the `<columns>` section and add or modify the following code: